Housekeeping in High Altitudes

 Boys and girls throughout history have found a yo-yo or two under the tree on Christmas morning.

-Ballet slippers ready for dance and play.
+Ballet slippers ready for dance and play under the christmas tree in banquet hall.

-Creating Curb Appeal at Biltmore House
+Creating Curb Appeal in front of Biltmore House

 This year, Biltmore gardener Todd Roy created the plant design for the containers at the front of the house, the terrace that crosses the facade, as well as the pots at the base of the Rampe Deuce, across from the house.